Jethro Pugh

-Jethro Pugh Jr. (July 3, 1944 – January 7, 2015) was an American football defensive tackle in the National Football League (NFL) for the Dallas Cowboys for fourteen seasons.
+Jethro Pugh Jr. (July 3, 1944 – January 7, 2015) was an American professional football defensive tackle in the National Football League (NFL) for the Dallas Cowboys for fourteen seasons.
 He played college football at Elizabeth City State College.

-Early years
+Early life and college

-Born in Windsor, North Carolina, Pugh graduated from its W. S. Etheridge High School and enrolled at nearby Elizabeth City State College at the age of 16.
+Pugh was born on July 3, 1944, in Windsor, North Carolina, the son of Jethro Sr. and Mamie (Coggins) Pugh.
+He was raised in Indian Woods Township.
+Pugh graduated from W. S. Etheridge High School in Windsor, where he was an All-Conference tackle on the football team.
+He was coached by his uncle, Turner R. Coggins.

+Pugh enrolled at nearby Elizabeth City State College at the age of 16, on an athletic scholarship.
 He played college football for the Vikings on offense and defense and became a two-time All-CIAA defensive end in 1963 and 1964.
 He is one of five persons to have his jersey retired by the school, now Elizabeth City State University.

 In 1979, he was inducted into the Central Intercollegiate Athletic Association (CIAA) Hall of Fame.
 In 1980, he was inducted into the North Carolina Sports Hall of Fame.
 In 1981, he was inducted into the ECSU Sports Hall of Fame.
 In 2010, he was inducted into the National Black College Alumni Hall of Fame.
 In 2016, he was inducted into the Black College Football Hall of Fame.

+In 1978, Windsor held a Jethro Pugh Day.